 with the fetal head 3/5 palpable.
 Initial vaginal examination reveals an effaced cervix, which is 4 cm

 dilated.
 The fetal membranes are intact and the head is at station -1 to the spines with no caput or

 moulding.
 The position is not defined.
 At 4 hours later, a second examination reveals that the head

 remains at station –1 and the cervix is still 4 cm dilated despite ongoing adequate contractions.

-55) .
-A primipara has been admitted at 4 cm with intact membranes who, 3 hours later, is 5 cm
+54) .
+A primipara admitted at 4 cm with intact membranes who, 3 hours later, is 5 cm

 Your score is